 Hops are a perennial plant that regrows from a rhizome (root that stores energy like a potato) each year.
-If you come in the spring you will see a little plant like on the left.
-Summer has long vines growing over a rope.
+If you come in the spring you will see a little plant like on the right.
+Summer has long vines growing over a rope (pictured above).
 August we harvest flowers for brewing.
 September – Spring, you will see last years vines.

 Please include the following things in your email to make scheduling easier:

 A) Number of people in group – We suggest a donation of $4 per person.